singh-man/books/crackingTheCoding/19_hints.md

 - \#336.
 5.6     How would you figure out how many bits are different between two numbers?
 - \#337.
 10.4    Binary search requires comparing an element to the midpoint.
 Getting the midpoint requires knowing the length.
 We don't know the length.
 Can we find it?
 - \#338.
 8.4     Subsets that contain c will be subsets {a,   b,   c} but not {a,   b}.
 Can you build these subsets from the subsets of {a,   b}?
 - \#339.
-5.4     Get Next: Flipping a Oto a 1 will create a bigger number.
+5.4     Get Next: Flipping a 0 to a 1 will create a bigger number.
 The farther right the index is the smaller the bigger number is.
 If we have a number like 1001, we want to flip the rightmost 0 (to create 1011).
 But if we have a number like 1010, we should not flip the rightmost 1.
 - \#340.
 8.3     Given a specific index and value, can you identify if the magic index would be before or after it?
 - \#341.
 6.6     Now suppose there were two blue-eyed people.
 What would they see?
 What would they know?
 When would they leave?
 Remember your answer from the prior hint.
 Assume they know the answer to the earlier hint.
 - \#342.
 10.2    Do you even need to truly "sort"?
 Or is just reorganizing the list sufficient?